 The most extreme (and mildly terrifying) solution to aligning marketing and sales communications is to have marketers actually get on the phone like a salesperson would and talk directly with prospects.

 Urged on by Jonathon Ilett from Cognism, who has successfully adopted this practice at Cognism, Karla Rivershaw – Head of Marketing at Turtl – gave sales calling a go for a day.

-The goal of this exercise was to help a marketer better empathize with what the sales team actually gets up to on a day-to-day basis and to facilitate direct communication between marketing and the people they’re trying to reach.
+The goal of this exercise was to help a marketer better empathize with what the sales team does on a daily basis.
+Furthermore, facilitating direct communication between marketing and the people they’re trying to reach.

 Not only did Karla have these important conversations, but she even booked a meeting on her first call without explicitly trying.
 Is there a better example of marketing speaking sales than that?